Skip to Content

-This DIY fabric bowl cover tutorial will show you how to inexpensively make your own reusable covers that are customized for your kitchen.
+This DIY reusable bowl cover pattern will show you how to make your own fabric covers to save money and stop using plastic wrap.

-reusable fabric bowl covers on plastic bowls on kitchen countertop
+brightly colored fabric bowl covers on salad bowls

 Materials